 An average microwave measures anywhere from 1.4 to 1.7 cubic feet.
-Whirlpool has one of the smallest microwaves currently available, measuring at 0.5 cubic feet and available on Amazon.
+Farberware has one of the smallest microwaves currently available, measuring at 0.5 cubic feet and available on Amazon.

-If you want more than just toast and warmed up Pop-Tarts, though, you might prefer a toaster oven like this Cuisinart Classic.
-It’s medium-sized to save space and can be used to cook everything from bread to pizza.
+If you want more than just toast and warmed-up Pop-Tarts, you might prefer a toaster oven like this Cuisinart Classic.
+It’s medium-sized to save space and you can use it to cook everything from bread to pizza.

 7. First-Aid Kit

 You probably won’t want to run to the store when you’re injured.
-And, although it might be a great opportunity to meet your neighbor, time could be of the essence if it’s a deep cut or break.
+And although it might be an excellent opportunity to meet your neighbors, time could be of the essence if it’s a deep cut or break.